trevordblack/Juliog/README.md

 Juliog functions cannot be directly parsed into the julia command-line or your operating system's command console.
 They must first be parsed through a preprocesser to sanitize the syntax and convert the (julia-esque) syntax to genuinely runnable julia code

-There are 3 ways to input jg code for preprocessing
+There are 3 ways to input juliog code for loading

 1) Call the parsefile function on a juliog file of interest